zzzprojects/learn-orm/tutorials/mvc-pattern/entity-framework.md

 Since we can identify each employee by each employee's ID in the database, we set up the HTML helper to pass the `EmployeeID` to the controller.

-The first string in the `ActionLink` helper is the title of the link that will be generated, and the second string is the name of the action that will be called once the user clicks the link.
+The first string in the `ActionLink` helper is the title of the link generated, and the second string is the name of the action that will be called once the user clicks the link.

 The result of adding the action link to the `Index` view is displayed below.

 <img src="images/entity-framework-34.png">

-Currently, the **Edit** link is not working because we still haven't created an `Edit` action, we can do that now in the EmployeeController.
+The **Edit** link is currently not working because we still haven't created an Edit action.
+We can do that now in the EmployeeController.
 The definition of the `Edit` action is as follows.

  - The method is decorated with an `HttpGet` attribute because `Html.ActionLink` renders an anchor tag that can only trigger a `GET` request to the server.
  - The parameter of the `Edit` action is the employee id that we expect to get on the server-side.
  - Before doing anything with the id, we first check whether the obtained id is null.
 In case the id is null, we send an error back that the request made to the `EmployeeController` is a bad request.
  - In case the id is not null, we then try to obtain the employee that corresponds to that id.
  - We do not need to create a new View for this action since we can reuse the already existing **Create** view.
  - We used the same view in the previous chapter, where we talked about adding items to the database.
 The difference between this implementation and the previous one is in the employee object that is being sent to the View.
-When adding items in the database, we are sending an empty object, wherein in this case, we are sending the employee object corresponding to the employee with `EmployeeID` equal to id.
+When adding items in the database, we are sending an empty object, where in this case, we are sending the employee object corresponding to the employee with `EmployeeID` equal to id.

 <img src="images/entity-framework-35.png">

-If we now start the application, we will be able to click on the **Edit** link and edit the chosen employee.
+If we now start the application, we will click on the **Edit** link and edit the chosen employee.

 <img src="images/entity-framework-36.png">